AngelaZhou779/RISE/Notes.md

-Get rid of redundancies in hong et al. get rid of redundanices btw both files combine into one file called (unique) [https://github.com/AngelaZhou779/RISE/blob/main/miscellaneous/unique_miRNAs.fa]
+Get rid of redundancies in hong et al. get rid of redundanices btw both files combine into one file called (unique)[https://github.com/AngelaZhou779/RISE/blob/main/miscellaneous/unique_miRNAs.fa]

+However, please note that some sequences in the file are identical execpt due to size sorting, they are off by 1-3 base pairs.

 We considered using ranfold p-value to determine potentially determine novel miRNAs that form stable hairpin structures: ranfold p value: RNA fold from vienna suite- stable hairpin structure